ChieuNguyen2002/FSR2FSR3_MOD-Beta/README.md

-# New installation guide FSR2FSR3 beta made by chieunguyen2002
+# New installation guide FSR2FSR3 beta fix bugs by chieunguyen2002
 THIS MOD CAN USE ALL GPU.
 WORKING ALL GAMES HAVE DLSS SUPPORTED.

 ## Regular FSR2FSR3 installation